Optimal Learning via Moderate Deviations Theory: Model classes

+\end{proposition} The proof of Proposition~\ref{prop:CIR:SDP} follows directly by solving the quadratic constraint at equality and noticing that due to the convex cost and the positivity of the corresponding solution these must be extreme points.

-Figure~\ref{fig:CIR:interval:length} compares the heuristic CLT-CI~\eqref{eq:CIR:CLT:interval} for $\alpha = e^{-r b_T}$ with the MDP based optimal CI described by Theorem~\ref{thm:minimal:interval} via \eqref{eq:CIR:opt:problems}, where we exploit the tractable SDP reformulation from Proposition~\ref{prop:CIR:SDP}.
+Figure~\ref{fig:CIR:interval:length} compares the heuristic CLT-CI~\eqref{eq:CIR:CLT:interval} for $\alpha = e^{-r b_T}$ with the MDP based optimal CI described by Theorem~\ref{thm:minimal:interval} via \eqref{eq:CIR:opt:problems}, where we exploit the closed form solution from Proposition~\ref{prop:CIR:SDP}.
 Again, we can empirically observe the minimality of the proposed CI compared to the CLT-CI.
 Actually, the observed behaviour is similar to the OU process, see Figure~\ref{fig:OU:interval:length}.